 The implications of these assertions are:

-1. Since Calvinism is the Gospel and it contains the sum and substance of what is represented in Scripture, that means for 1500 years until John Calvin came on the scene, there was no Gospel and no sinners saved.
-That’s tragic, except that Calvinism is a theological system and it’s Scripturally unacceptable to make a philosophical theological system the equivalent of the Biblical Gospel that saves.
+1. If Calvinism is the Gospel and it contains the sum and substance of what is represented in Scripture, that means for 1500 years until John Calvin came on the scene, there was no Gospel and no sinners were saved.

-2. If Calvinism is the Gospel and yet it’s so “difficult to understand,” that implies that the Gospel is complicated and difficult – only intellectuals can comprehend it – and thereby be saved.
+2. If Calvinism is the Gospel yet it is so “difficult to understand,” it implies that the Gospel is so complicated and difficult that only intellectuals can comprehend it and thereby become saved.
 A system that is so esoteric for ordinary Christians can’t be based on God’s Word.
 If the Gospel can only be grasped by the elites, where does that leave the common people?

-The Gospel is based on Christ and Him alone – not Calvin’s schema of heavily philosophical theology.
+The Gospel is based on Christ and Him alone – not Calvin’s schema of philosophical theology.
 The Reformers stood for sola Christus (Christ alone).
 None of them ever cried “Sola TULIP!”
-We are saved by Christ alone, not by a 4-step law or a 5-point doctrine.
-It is inconsistent for us to hold on to Sola Scriptura and then allow someone to redefine the Gospel which has been clearly defined by Scripture.
+We are saved by Christ alone, not a 4-step law or a 5-point doctrine.
+It’s inconsistent for us to hold on to Sola Scriptura but then allow someone to redefine the Gospel which has been clearly defined by Scripture.

-4. If Calvinism is the Gospel, that means the major segments of the church and whole denominations like the Methodists, Lutherans, majority of Anglicans, Free Will Baptists, most Pentecostals and many other Bible believers who are non-Calvinists are non-Christians or vile heretics.
+4. If Calvinism is the Gospel, it means the major segments of the church and whole denominations like the Methodists, Lutherans, majority of Anglicans, Free Will Baptists, most Pentecostals and many other Bible believers who are non-Calvinists are not Christians or vile heretics.
 Unfortunately, many Calvinists have this intolerable view.

-A staunch Calvinist friend posted this on Facebook:
+A staunch Calvinist recently posted this on Facebook:

 “Look we cannot have unity with everybody and denomination who claims to be Christians and claim to be the true church of our Lord and Savior.
 To do so means the body of Christ contains Mormons, Roman Catholics, Coptics, Eastern Orthodox and most who belong to the Pentecostal and Charismatic churches, S[eventh] D[ay] A[dventists] as well as most Protestant, denominational and non-denominational churches.”

 During Christ’s earthly ministry.
-The apostles said to Him: “we saw one casting out devils in thy name; and we forbid him because he followeth not with us” (Lk.
+The apostles said to Him: “we saw a man driving out demons in your name and we tried to stop him because he is not one of us” (Lk.
 9:49).
-They asked him to shut up just because he wasn’t part of their “little group,” even though he was calling the same Jesus they were calling.
+They asked him to shut up just because he wasn’t part of their “little group,” even though he was calling the same Jesus as they.
 Talk about a sectarian spirit!
-But Jesus corrected them: “he that is not against us is for us” (v 50).
+But Jesus corrected them: “Do not stop him… for whoever is not against you is for you” (v.
+50).

 Calvinism is not the Gospel.
 It never has been.
-Many Calvinists are going to be surprised when we get to heaven and find that there are many there who were outside their mold.
-The weightier issue is to be truly saved and have a real relationship with God.
+Many Calvinists are going to be surprised when they get to heaven and find that there are many there who came from outside their mould.
+The real issue is to be saved and have a real relationship with God.